 The Serengeti's south-central Seronera Valley and Southern Plains are where to go for the wildebeest migration if it's the massed birthing of wildebeest calves that you want to see.
 From November to March, around 8 000 calves a day are born which means excellent opportunities for predators and virtually guaranteed action.

 The focus then shifts away from the southern and central Serengeti.
-From April, the herds gather and migrate in long, massed columns to reach the western and northern Serengeti in June and July before they return to the Masai Mara in July and August via the perilous river crossings.
+From April until June or July, the herds gather and migrate in long, massed columns to reach the western and northern Serengeti before they return to the Masai Mara in July and August via the perilous river crossings.

 There's plenty of well-sited accommodation within the Serengeti National Park but for exclusivity and activities that are not permitted in the main park such as night drives, we recommend staying in one of the Serengeti's private conservancies, particularly during the popular June - August period - the private Grumeti Reserves are particularly good.